hoon-school/app-school-2023.8/aa1.md

   - "Explain the services 🔑Jael provides to the system."
   - "Enumerate the secrets 🔑Jael tracks."
   - "Explain the services 🕸️Khan provides to the system."
+  - "Explain the services 👅Lick will provide to the system."
 runes:
   - "`/?`"
   - "`!?`"